United States v. Washington

 United States v.
 Washington, 384 F. Supp.
 312 (W.D.
 Wash.
 1974), aff'd, 520 F.2d 676 (9th Cir.
-1975), commonly known as the Boldt Decision (from the name of the trial court judge, George Hugo Boldt), was a legal case in 1974 heard in the U.S. District Court for the Western District of Washington and the U.S. Court of Appeals for the Ninth Circuit.
+1975), commonly known as the Boldt Decision (from the name of the trial court judge, George Hugo Boldt), is a legal case in 1974 heard in the U.S. District Court for the Western District of Washington and the U.S. Court of Appeals for the Ninth Circuit.
 The case re-affirmed the rights of American Indian tribes in the state of Washington to co-manage and continue to harvest salmon and other fish under the terms of various treaties with the U.S. government.
 The tribes ceded their land to the United States but reserved the right to fish as they always had.
 This included their traditional locations off the designated reservations.

 As the time went by, the State of Washington had infringed on the treaty rights of the tribes despite losing a series of court cases on the issue.
 Those cases provided the Indian tribal members a right of access through private property to their fishing locations, and said that the state could neither charge the Indians a fee to fish nor discriminate against the tribes in the method of fishing allowed.
 Those cases also provided for the Indian tribes rights to a fair and equitable share of the harvest.
 The Boldt decision further defined that reserved right, holding that the tribes were entitled to half the fish harvest each year.

 In 1975, the Ninth Circuit Court of Appeals upheld Judge Boldt's ruling.
 The U.S. Supreme Court declined to hear the case.
 After the state refused to enforce the court order, Judge Boldt ordered the United States Coast Guard and federal law enforcement agencies to enforce his rulings.
 On July 2, 1979, the Supreme Court rejected a collateral attack (Note: A collateral attack is an indirect method of attempting to overturn a previous decision on procedural or jurisdictional grounds.) on the case, largely endorsing Judge Boldt's ruling and the opinion of the Ninth Circuit.
 In Washington v.
 Washington State Commercial Passenger Fishing Vessel Ass'n, Justice John Paul Stevens wrote that "[b]oth sides have a right, secured by treaty, to take a fair share of the available fish."
 The Supreme Court also endorsed Boldt's orders to enforce his rulings using federal law enforcement assets and the Coast Guard.
+The case remains active and is still litigated in 2026.